vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-azure.md

 VMware Tanzu simplifies the operation of Kubernetes in multi-cloud environment by centralizing management and governance for clusters and teams across on-premises, public clouds, and the edge.
-It delivers an open-source-aligned Kubernetes distribution with consistent operations and management to support infrastructure and app modernization.
+This application delivers an open-source-aligned Kubernetes distribution with consistent operations and management to support infrastructure and app modernization.

 This document lays out a reference design for deploying VMware Tanzu for Kubernetes Operations with Tanzu components on Microsoft Azure.
 This reference design is based on the architecture and components described in [VMware Tanzu for Kubernetes Operations Reference Architecture](index.md).